magomimmo/modern-cljs/doc/tutorial-06.md

 to further improve our functional style in porting [Modern JavaScript samples][7] to CLJS.

-# Next step - TO BE DONE
+# Next step - Being doubly aggressive

-TO BE DONE
+In the [next tutorial][8] we're going to explore CLJS/CLS compilation modes by using the usual `lein-cljsbuild` plugin of `leiningen`.

 # License